Faculty & Staff

 https://www.amycatron.com

 As a soloist and chamber musician, Dr. Catron is also an avid promoter of new music, having performed and premièred many works by composers, including Robert Chumbley, Michael Schelle, Peter Michalove, and Carlos Carillo.
 Her CD, Particles and Prayer, won a Global Music Award silver medal in March 2019.
-Amy Catron has given several world première performances, including Carlos Carillo's O Casi el Alma for Cello and Orchestra, dedicated to her and commissioned in collaboration with Sinfonia da Camera.
+Amy Catron has given several world première performances, including Carlos Carillo's O Casi el Alma for Cello and Orchestra, which is dedicated to her and commissioned in collaboration with Sinfonia da Camera.
 She also gave world premieres of and has recorded Robert Chumbley's ParticIe I for solo Cello, Particle II for cello and wind Ensemble, and Songs of the Siren for cello and piano live on YouTube.
 She also appears internationally as a chamber musician.

 In addition to her performing career, Ms. Catron is a sought-after pedagogue, adjudicator, and clinician.
 She has taught and performed widely at music festivals, including InterHarmony International Music Festival (Italy), Blue Lake Fine Arts Camp, Illinois Wesleyan Chamber and Cello Camps, Bands of America, Illinois Summer Youth Music Programs, and the International Chamber Music Festival in Bulgaria, where she was named Artistic Director for 2015.
 She has also been a collaborative faculty member at Illinois Wesleyan and Illinois State Universities.
 Catron previously was the String Area Coordinator at Millikin University School of Music, where she taught applied cello, music theory, ear training, pedagogy, string methods, and university studies.
 She also taught Suzuki Strings at Johns Hill Magnet School in the Decatur Public Schools.
 Currently, Dr. Catron is an Assistant Teaching Professor of Cello at Mississippi State University, where she also collaborates with the Starkville-Oktibbeha Public Schools in string education.